vtrbtf/resume/RESUME.md

 ## OLX Brasil
 ### Senior Software Engineer _[2018/2019]_
-Development of high volume and high throughput products that orchestrate the ad load import process and front face the company's internal products to third parties.
-OLX is the biggest brazillian C2C marketplace platform, so we also had to use and build scalable and modular architectures (on top of AWS) to handle such load.
+OLX is one of the biggest brazillian C2C marketplace platforms.
+Lead the development of the ad load import process solution, which handled 1Mi+ ads per day

 _I can not provide further details due to a NDA._